 In particular, Goskomzem explained that foreign entities do not have the right to acquire title to land for the construction and maintenance of the building, since the use of land for these purposes does not apply to business.
 On the basis of Paragraph 3, Article.
 1982 Land Code, any such restriction should also apply to joint ventures.

-Related article: The crisis in the construction industry is a catastrophicIn addition, the State Land Committee in a letter provided clarification of the definitions of "foreign entity" and "joint venture" for the purposes of Art.
+Related article: Right step to hobble to the implementation of land reformIn addition, the State Land Committee in a letter provided clarification of the definitions of "foreign entity" and "joint venture" for the purposes of Art.
 1982 Land Code, which defines the circumstances in which such persons may acquire ownership of land.

 In particular, clarification of the State Committee, "foreign company" is a company which was established in accordance with Ukrainian legislation, and acts solely on the basis of property of foreign persons or entities, or operating company, acquired the property of foreign persons or entities.
 From the contents of the letter can be concluded that under the "foreign company" should be understood as "foreign entity".
 Based on this interpretation, legal entities established in accordance with Ukrainian legislation, which is fully owned by foreigners or foreign legal entities established in accordance with the laws of other countries have the right to acquire ownership of land on the basis of Art.
 1982 Land Code.